 The Pearl of Great Price, is a parable Jesus told about the Kingdom of Heaven.
-There is much discussion about what that pearl represents.
+What that pearl represents has caused much discussion.
 Does it represent the kingdom of heaven which Christians seek for, or is it the Church, the Bride of Christ?

 The Pearl

-First, let’s discover what is a pearl.
-The pearl is the only organic gem created in a living organism.
+First, let’s discover what is a pearl, for the pearl is the only organic gem created in a living organism.

 An alien product enters the oyster creating an injury.
-As the oyster can’t eject the irritant the oyster protects itself by covering it with thin layers of a calcareous substance.
-Layer upon layer, slowly and in secret, a lustrous, iridescent pearl is formed in the depths of the ocean.
-The oyster must be at least three-years-old before it can begin forming a pearl and then the process can take from 6 months to several years.
+As the oyster can’t eject the irritant the oyster protects itself by covering it with thin layers of a calcareous substance and the oyster must be at least three-years-old before it can begin forming a pearl.
+The process can take from 6 months to several years, as a lustrous, iridescent pearl forms layer upon layer, slowly and in secret, in the depths of the ocean.

-Only 1 in about 10,000 wild oysters will yield a pearl.
-Only a small percentage of those pearls achieve a desirable size, shape and colour that makes the pearl outstanding.
-A good pearl is coveted and highly desired, because of its rarity.
+Only one in around 10,000 wild oysters yield a pearl.
+Of these, only a small percentage of pearls achieve a desirable size, shape and colour that makes the pearl outstanding.
+That is why a good pearl is greatly coveted.

 The Parable